P. V. N. Madhav

-Pokala Vamsi Nagendra Madhav is a Bharatiya Janata Party politician from Andhra Pradesh.He is the state president of the Bharatiya Janata Party (BJP) in Andhra Pradesh.
+Pokala Vamsi Nagendra Madhav is a Bharatiya Janata Party politician from Andhra Pradesh.He is the current state president of the Bharatiya Janata Party (BJP) in Andhra Pradesh.

 Madhav has been elected in Andhra Pradesh Legislative Council election in 2017 from Graduates constituency as candidate of Bharatiya Janata Party.
 A cost accountant by profession, Madhav has long-standing ties to the Sangh Parivar, having been active in the ABVP and BJYM from an early age.
 He is well known for his strong association with the Rashtriya Swayamsevak Sangh (RSS).
 He has played an active role in the party's growth at the grassroots.
 His father, P V Chalapati Rao, was the first BJP state president of undivided Andhra Pradesh and a founding member of the party in the state.